stakeordie/SecretWebsiteV2/content/ecosystem/overview.md

 ### Tools & Wallets

+Tools, wallets, and block explorers empower users to interact with Secret Network and the Secret DeFi ecosystem.
-Use the following Secret Network block explorers for staking, governance proposals, viewing transactions and active validators, and much more.
+Secret Network is secured by the SCRT coin (Secret), which is used for fees, staking, and governance.
+Multiple wallets provide support for SCRT transactions and stakings.
+Additionally, block explorers help with staking, governance proposals, viewing transactions, active validators, and more.

 </block>